Spelling Strategies-Part 1

 #1 Learning to Spell Helps Reading

 I found the ability to spell helps children read.
 Research supports my findings.
-In just one report, How Spelling Supports Reading, it beautifully defines the role of spelling in learning to read.
+In just one report, How Spelling Supports Reading, beautifully defines the role of spelling in learning to read.
 “Spelling and reading build and rely on the same mental representation of a word.
-Knowing the spelling of a word makes the representation of it sturdy and accessible for fluent reading.”
+Knowing a word’s spelling makes its representation sturdy and accessible for fluent reading.”
 Especially in children, learning to spell helps your young one to become a better reader.

 #2 Learning to Spell Helps Writing

 Early in my homeschool career, I was challenged by one of my dear mentors to “major on the majors”.
-Academically speaking, my mentor instructed me, after a sizable time in Bible instruction, to concentrate on the subjects of reading, writing, and arithmetic, otherwise know as the three “R’s”.
+Academically speaking, my mentor instructed me, after a sizable time in Bible instruction, to concentrate on the subjects of reading, writing, and arithmetic, otherwise known as the three “R’s”.
 Schools usually do well with reading and math.
-But sadly, in public school and homeschool, the amount of time spent on learning to write falls below 30 minutes per day.
+But sadly, in public school and homeschooling, the amount of time spent learning to write falls below 30 minutes daily.
 That’s not much time for a “major” subject like writing.
 Let’s face it, it takes time to assign, teach and give feedback on writing assignments.
 Spelling is one of the building blocks of writing.
 Each spelling word that is mastered is a new tool of communication in your student’s toolbox for writing.

 #3 Learning to Spell Helps to Get a Job

 My mom was a secretary to five different presidents in a major aerospace corporation.
-One of her jobs was to sort the mound of applications for top engineer positions.
+One job was sorting the mound of applications for top engineer positions.
 She quickly skimmed the resumes one by one, if there was a spelling error; it was placed in a separate pile that the president would never see.
 I know, it sounded harsh to me too!
 But that was the president’s request.
 His rationale was “If an engineer won’t take the time to spell words correctly on a resume, then how can I trust him or her with the details of a multi-million dollar rocket engine.”
-It is a fact of reality, no matter what the position, employers equate the applicants ability to spell to their ability to get the job done.
+It is a fact that no matter what the position, employers equate the applicants’ ability to spell to their ability to get the job done.

 #4 Learning to Spell Helps Others to Take You Seriously

-I have made my fair share of spelling errors-(Catch me on part 2 of this series.
+I have made my fair share of spelling errors-(Catch me in part 2 of this series.
 I tell all.)
 Mistakes like these kill the message………….